-NFL Rumors: New York Giants Not Close To Extension With Odell Beckham Jr.
+NFL Rumors: New York Giants Not Close To Extension With Odell Beckham, Jr.

 — SNF on NBC (@SNFonNBC) June 16, 2018

 Beckham is scheduled to hit free agency next offseason, which will bring a lot of rumors.
 New York could place the franchise tag on Beckham, but they could also decide to move on from him if no extension can be agreed to.
-Trade rumors surrounded Beckham this offseason, but the Giants chose to hang on to him for one more year at least.
+Trade rumors surrounded Beckham this offseason, but the Giants chose to hang on to him for at least one more year.

 All of that being said, it will be interesting to see what Beckham does this season.
-New York will need him to have a big year in order to compete in the NFC.
-Eli Manning is hoping to bounce back from a down year last season and Beckham will be a huge part of deciding whether that happens or not.
+New York will need him to have a big year in order to compete in the NFC East.
+Eli Manning is hoping to bounce back from a down year last season, and Beckham will be a huge part of deciding whether that happens or not.

 Expect to see Beckham play with a chip on his shoulder this season.
-His upcoming free agency and all of the doubt surrounding him will motivate to put up his best season yet.
+His upcoming free agency and all of the doubt surrounding him will motivate him to put up his best season yet.
 New York will have their hands full getting a new deal done with him,

-New York will have their hands full getting a new deal done with him, but for now, it appears that the two sides will not get something done before the season begins.
+For now, it appears that the two sides will not get something done before the season begins.